Epicodus-Curriculum/c-sharp-full-stack/0c_new_api_template.md

 ### Building a Host for Web APIs in `Program.cs`

 Next, let's check out the changes in `Program.cs`.
-Take note that the `Program.cs` template uses implicit using directives and top level statements, and we'll make use of both of these features.s
+Take note that the `Program.cs` template uses implicit using directives and top level statements, and we'll make use of both of these features.

 <div class="filename">Program.cs</div>